MasoudMo/prostate_cancer_gnn/README.md

 # prostate_cancer_gnn

+This project aims to predict whether biopsy cores are cancerous or healthy using Graph Neural Networks.

+Data is not originally in graph form, and the graphs are created using the input FFT data while node features are the RF time domain data.

-This cuda implementation of knn algorithm is used: https://github.com/unlimblue/KNN_CUDA
+The cuda implementation of knn algorithm used in the graph creation step is from this library: https://github.com/unlimblue/KNN_CUDA